-Labour motion calls for sanctions on 'apartheid' Israel
+Labour backs motion calling for sanctions on 'apartheid' Israel

 The British Labour Party's passed a motion on Monday that describe Israeli actions as tantamount to "apartheid" and called for sanctions against the country due to the oppression of Palestinians.